zencart/documentation/content/user/order_total/group_pricing.md

 Go to: [Admin > Modules > Order Total](/user/admin_pages/modules/order_total/) and select Group Pricing (ot_group_pricing).
 If it's not already installed, click Install to enable it.

+Note that for users of [wholesale pricing](/user/products/wholesale_pricing/): customers may be assigned to wholesale pricing groups or group pricing groups but not both.

 ## Group Pricing

 Go to [Admin > Customers > Group Pricing](/user/admin_pages/customers/group_pricing/).